|Overall Rating||Loved it!|

 Gentemstick Mantaray 156 2019 Review by The Good Ride

 The Gentemstick Mantaray 156 is a board that isn’t on Gentemstick’s site but trust us, it really does exist.
-In the video reviews, our biggest complaint is the price.
-That was when we thought it would be priced at around $1,000 but at $740 this is isn’t cheap but now it is for sure well within the realm of being doable.
-So disregard what we said about price as we did this review last winter before knowing it.
+We didn’t know it was $740 at the time we reviewed it.
+This is isn’t cheap but now it is for sure well within the realm of being doable.
 It’s a board we loved, rides just as well on groomers as it does in powder and would love to have in our quiver It’s the kind of ride that lives outside of the traditional freeride world while still working for a wide variety of directional riders.

 Days: 5+ and I want more.